 15. Make Sure There Are No Hidden Meanings in Your Domain Name

-Unless your goal as a Realtor is to make junior high school boys giggle, then you’re going to want to make extra sure there are no hidden meanings in your domain name.
+Unless your goal as a real estate agent is to make junior high school boys giggle, then you’re going to want to make extra sure there are no hidden meanings in your domain name.

 Here are a few notorious examples.
 Can you spot why they would make a roomful of teenagers burst into laughter?